 - Read, write, listen, and speak effectively.

-- Develop and design, perform, and/or interpret images, materials, and/or ideas in innovative ways.
+- Students will design, present, and interpret materials, information and ideas in innovative ways.

 Critical Thinking and Information Literacy